DHTMLX/docs-suite/docs/grid/configuration.md

 The `fullWidth` property works only if the `subRowConfig` property is initialized as an object.
 :::

-The following example shows how to provide configuration options for all sub-rows:
+The following example shows how to provide global configuration options for sub-rows:

 ~~~jsx {7-11}
 const grid = new dhx.Grid("grid_container", {